Registration

 First, I’ll check with my academic office to see if it’s been turned in.

-Scol’Pass / Enrollment Certificate
+Scol’Pass / Proof of Enrollment

 How can I obtain my enrollment certificate and/or a receipt for paid fees?

-Computer account / Digital Learning Platform
+Computer Account / Digital Learning Platform

 How do I activate my UM IT account (ENT)?